jdspugh/jp-sync/README.md

 ## 1. Sync Local to Remotes

 Watch and sync directories from a local machine to remote servers.
+This is useful for software development that needs to sync code and other files with a remote server for live testing.
+It can also be used for live remote backups.

 ```jp-sync.json```
 ```